-FF.Workplace Bullying
+FF.
+Workplace Bullying (Updated 12/18/2023)

 The County will not in any instance tolerate bullying behavior.
 Bullying may be intentional or unintentional.
 Bullying is defined as repeated inappropriate behavior, either direct or indirect, whether verbal, physical, gesture, cyber, exclusion or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment.
 All employees must treat each other and the County's clients, vendors, etc. with dignity and respect.
 Employees found in violation of this policy will be disciplined, up to and including termination.
+This policy is not intended to interfere with employees' NLRA rights.

 GG.
-Gossip and Rumors
+Gossip and Rumors (Updated 12/18/2023)